-- 1. The customer shall contact the Company prior to beginning work to discuss the details of the transformer foundation position and orientation, working clearances, barrier protection, constructions specifications, and inspection procedures.
-The customer is responsible for installing, owning, and maintaining the transformer foundation.
-The customer/developer shall provide a clear and firm approach to the transformer foundation and keep the area above the foundation clear of obstructions that may block the use of Company vehicles (e.g., crane access to the transformer). - Customer shall install all conduits before placing the pad.
-Conduits shall not be placed under sections of the pad supporting the transformer so that the original ground will not be disturbed. - 3.
-The conduit shall be rigid, electrical grade, Schedule 40, or Schedule 80 PVC.
-See Exhibit 24 for trenching, conduit, and backfilling details. - 4.
-Backfill shall be clean soil, free of large stones (greater than two (2) inch diameter) and any perishable materials.
-All backfill shall be spread and compacted in maximum layers of six (6) inches. - 5.
-The customer shall thoroughly level and compact the six (6) inch AASHTO #57 crushed stone base. - 6.
-Concrete pad may be poured-in-place or may be pre-cast (4000 min. psi concrete). - 7.
-To prevent water migration from concrete when pouring, place a waterproof membrane on the crush stone base before pouring the concrete. - 8.
-The reinforcing wire mesh shall conform to ASTM designation A185. - 9.
-Cement to be 1 or 1-A and meet ASTM designations C-150 and C-175, respectively. - 10.
-Poured pad concrete to develop minimum 4000 psi at 28 days age, contain 5.5 bags of cement per cubic yard and a maximum of six (6) gallons of water per 94-pound bags of cement and conform to ASTM designation C-94.
-Fourteen (14) day minimum drying time before transformer is set.
-For Exhibit 26, the volume of concrete is approximately 0.7 cubic yards or for Exhibit 27, the volume of concrete is approximately 1.7 cubic yards. - 11.
-The customer shall seal all openings around conduits with grout; cap all spare conduits to prevent entry of dirt, rodents, and animals into the transformer compartment. - 12.
-If conduit extends into a building, they shall be sealed with approved foam (per NEC) at the building end to prevent gas from entering building through the conduit. - 13.
+- 1. Customer shall contact the Company prior to beginning work to discuss the details of transformer foundation position and orientation, working clearances, barrier protection, construction specifications, and inspection procedures.
+The Customer is responsible for installing, owning, and maintaining the transformer foundation.
+The contractor shall provide a clear and firm approach to the transformer foundation and keep the area above the transformer clear of obstructions that may block the use of Company vehicles (e.g., crane access to the transformer). - Install all conduits before placing pad.
+Conduits should not be placed under sections of pad supporting transformer so that original ground will not be disturbed. - 3.
+Conduit shall be rigid Type II PVC, Schedule 40 PVC, or Schedule 80 PVC. - 4.
+Backfill shall be clean granular soil, free of large stones and perishable material.
+All backfill shall be spread and compacted in maximum layers of 8 inches. - 5.
+Thoroughly compact base crushed stone or gravel. - 6.
+Concrete pad may be poured-in-place or may be precast (4000 min. psi concrete). - 7.
+To prevent water migration from concrete when pouring, place waterproof membrane on crushed stone or gravel before pouring concrete. - 8.
+Reinforcing wire mesh shall conform to ASTM designation A185. - 9.
+Cement to be 1 or 1-A and meeting ASTM designations C-150 and C-175 respectively. - 10.
+Poured pad concrete to develop minimum 4000 psi at 28 days age, contain minimum of 5.5 bags of cement per cubic yard and maximum of 6 gallons of water per 94-pound bag of cement, and conform to ASTM designation C-94.
+Fourteen (14) days minimum drying time before transformer is set.
+For Exhibit 26, the volume of concrete is approximately 0.7 cubic yards.
+For Exhibit 27, the volume of concrete is approximately 1.7 cubic yards. - 11.
+Seal all openings around conduits with grout; cap all spare conduits to prevent entry of rodents and animals into transformer compartment. - 12.
+If conduit extends into building, it shall be sealed (per NEC) at building end to prevent gas from entering building through the conduit. - 13.
 Where damage to transformer by vehicles is possible, transformer shall be protected by appropriate barriers.
-(See Exhibit 30 for details).
-Consult with the Company for details. - 14.
+See Exhibit 30.
+Customer shall contact Company for details. - 14.
 Per NESC, all communications equipment (telephone, CATV, etc.) that are within six (6) feet of the pad-mounted equipment shall be grounded/bonded.
 Connection for communications ground shall be minimum #6 AWG solid copper wire that is attached directly to the ground rod and extends twelve (12) inches beyond the edge of the concrete pad foundation (minimum wire required: Exhibit 26 7.5 feet or Exhibit 27 8.5 feet). - 15.
 In areas where settling may occur, install three (3) concrete piers eight (8) inch minimum diameter, 36 inches deep, in a triangular configuration (one in front and two in back) under the foundation.
 (See Exhibits 26 and 27.)
 The customer shall contact the Company for details.

-Concrete Flat-pad Foundation for Pad-Mounted Transformer General Notes
+Concrete Flat-Pad Foundation Pad-Mounted Transformer General Notes